-Variables N df r r 2 Sig.
+Variables N df r $\mathbf{r}^2$ Sig.
 (2tailed) Level of Sig.
-Decisio n Democratic leadership style Administrative performance 588 586 0.667 0.44 0.039 0.05 Reject HO 1

-From the result of the data in table 3, the correlation coefficient (r = 0.667) between democratic leadership style of principals and administrative performance is strong and positive.
-The coefficient of determination ($r^2 = 0.44$) indicates that 44% of administrative performance can be explained by democratic leadership style of principals.
+Decision Democratic leadership style 588 586 0.667 0.44 0.039 0.05 Reject Administrative performance $HO_1$ determination ( $r^2=0.44$ ) indicates that 44% of administrative performance can be explained by democratic leadership style of principals.
 The significant value of 0.039 (p< 0.05) reveals a significant relationship.
 Based on that, the null hypothesis was rejected.
 Therefore, there is a significant relationship between democratic leadership style of principals of secondary schools in Rivers State and their administrative performance.